Banner

 Marriott Downtown at CF Toronto Eaton Centre, 525 Bay St., Toronto, Ontario, M5G 2L2, Canada.

-The ITL Conference is the largest gathering of Internationally Trained Lawyers (ITLs) in Canada.
-The Conference taking place in Toronto, Ontario, will feature different legal professionals, regulators, change makers, and other stakeholders committed to supporting ITLs in their legal practice journey in Canada.
-The ITL Conference is a joint effort of our partner organizations: The ITL Network, Global Lawyers of Canada, Joy ITL Initiative and ITL NCA NetworkS.
+The ITL Conference & Impact Awards Gala is the largest professional gathering of Internationally Trained Lawyers (ITLs) in Canada.
+The 2026 Conference and Gala, taking place in Toronto, Ontario for the first time, will feature different legal professionals, regulators, changemakers, and other stakeholders committed to supporting ITLs in their legal practice journey in Canada.

 Cancellation policy

 Cancellations can be made up to March 17, 2026.
 All cancellations must be received by email to registration@itlconference.ca and are subject to a $50 administration fee.
+No credits or refunds will be given for cancellations received after March 17, 2026.

 Event Location